RAFI RC 72

 Each switch has a pair of slots at the front, to hold a stabiliser wire.
 As with the later series, some types bear a 1 cm ruler in 2 mm increments.

-RC 72 comprises three series, detailed below.
+All official information is based on the 1983 catalogue.
+At that point, RC 72 comprised four series, detailed below.
 The series are:

 - RC 72 C: “contactlos” (with a “c”) Hall effect switches, in momentary and alternate action form, with optional illumination